-• Completion Report from KCML: Date: • Summary Report to Presbytery from Candidate Convenor: Date: Ordine and re NATION ation to proceed only upon the satisfactory completion of the aboviews. ve specified training requirements Date o of ordination:
+• Completion Report from KCML: Date: • Summary Report to Presbytery from Candidate Convenor: Date: Ordina and re ve specified training requirements Date o of ordination:

 Appendix 7: Ministry Reflection Group

 Introduction

 The Ministry Reflection Group (MRG) is a representative group of people associated with the LOM ministry setting who are committed to the ministry and mission of the church.
 They are available to assist the LOM probationer grow personally, intellectually, professionally and spiritually.